HandsOnDataViz/book/map/README.md

 When thinking about mapping your data, ask yourself these questions:

-1. Is a map the best way to tell the story behind this data?
+### 1. Is a map the best way to tell the story behind this data?

+Sometimes a line chart may be the best way to tell a story about places over time, such as population change in different towns over time.
 **TO DO**: Insert example of longitudinal place data expressed as line chart, not map

-2. Does my data contain spatial information, such as the following?
+### 2. Does my data contain spatial information, such as the following?

 - street addresses (example: 100 Main St, Hartford, CT, 06106)
 - latitude/longitude coordinates (example: 41.756, -72.675)